 Inspect the tire sidewalls, road contact surface and tread base.
 If inspection reveals cuts, punctures, cracks or other wear or damage, replace the tire before riding.
 Only use tires approved by INDIAN MOTORCYCLE for the model of the motorcycle.
 See your dealer.
 Use of unapproved or an improperly mixed front and rear tire can result in decreased handling performance and stability, potentially leading to reduced control of the motorcycle.

 TIRE TREAD DEPTH

-Measure the tread depth near the center of the tread on both tires.
-See page 121.
-Replace any tire with a tread depth of less than 1/16 inch (1.6 mm).
+Replace any tire with a tread depth of less than 1/16 in (1.6 mm).